NExT-Chat: An LMM for Chat, Detection and Segmentation: Method

 We employ a three-stage training process, consisting of pre-training, instruction tuning, and segmentation training, to train our model.
 The idea is to train the bounding box decoding ability for the first two stages and then extend to segmentation with a lightweight training.

-\textbf{Stage 1.} During this stage, we perform pre-training using a mixture of data from various sources, including Flickr30K Entities~\citep{plummer2015flickr30k}, Visual Genome~\citep{krishna2017vg}, RefCOCO~\citep{yu2016refcoco}, RefCOCO+~\citep{yu2016refcoco}, RefCOCOg~\citep{mao2016refcocog}, VQAv2~\citep{antol2015vqa}, PointQA~\citep{mani2020pointqa}, Visual7W~\citep{zhu2016visual7w}, VCR~\citep{zellers2019vcr}, and LLaVA pre-training data~\citep{liu2023llava}.
-The model is trained with a batch size of 128 and a learning rate of 2e-5 for 50k steps.
+\textbf{Stage 1.} During this stage, we perform pre-training using a mixture of data from various sources, including Flickr30K Entities~\citep{plummer2015flickr30k}, Visual Genome~\citep{krishna2017vg}, RefCOCO~\citep{yu2016refcoco}, RefCOCO+~\citep{yu2016refcoco}, RefCOCOg~\citep{mao2016refcocog}, VQAv2~\citep{antol2015vqa}, PointQA~\citep{mani2020pointqa}, Visual7W~\citep{zhu2016visual7w}, and VCR~\citep{zellers2019vcr}.
+The model is trained with a batch size of 64 and a learning rate of 2e-5 for 65k steps.
 During this pre-training stage, the entire language model with the box decoder, is trained while keeping the image encoder frozen.
 The training loss is formulated as:

-For NExT-Chat 13B model, the stage-1 training uses 8 A100 (80G) GPUs for around 90 hours.
+For NExT-Chat 7B model, the stage-1 training uses 8 A100 (80G) GPUs for around 59 hours.

-\textbf{Stage 2.} In the second stage, we further fine-tune the model using data from VQAv2, RefCOCO, Flickr30K Entities, LLaVA instruction data, and Shikra-RD~\citep{chen2023shikra}.
-The batch size is reduced to 64, and the learning rate is set to 2e-6.
+\textbf{Stage 2.} In the second stage, we further fine-tune the model using data from VQAv2, RefCOCO, Flickr30K Entities, LLaVA-instruct, VG grounded captioning, VCR, and Shikra-RD~\citep{chen2023shikra}.
+The batch size is reduced to 64, and the learning rate is set to 2e-5.
 The loss is the same with stage-1's loss.
-For NExT-Chat 13B model, the stage-2 training uses 8 A100 (80G) GPUs for less than 20 hours.
+For NExT-Chat 7B model, the stage-2 training uses 8 A100 (80G) GPUs for around 10 hours.

 \textbf{Stage 3.} After the two stages training, the model is equipped with the ability to engage in dialogue and perform image localization.
 To prevent catastrophic forgetting, we keep most of the parameters frozen during the segmentation training.
 Specifically, we only train the linear projector between the LMM and SAM, as well as the decoder of SAM.
 The loss for the stage-3 is: